onetep-devel/tutorials/source/T15_hematite_linear_response.rst

 **IMPORTANT: The actual** :math:`\beta` **values in the calculations are half of the one specified in the input file.**

-To compute the slope we first plot the Hxc+local for spin 1 and spin 2 as well as the occupation number against the values of :math:`\beta`, the same should be done with values of beta to compute  :math:`J`
+To compute the slope, we first plot the Hxc+local for spin 1 and spin 2 as well as the occupation number against the values of :math:`\beta`, the same should be done with values of :math:`\beta` to compute  :math:`J`

 .. figure:: _static/tutorial_15/occ_u.png
    :align: center